colinmorris/colinmorris.github.com/_posts/2018-01-22-an-I-tonya-thing.md

 > LIMBAUGH: (Voiceover) Well, I was perplexed by this because as you people know, as a powerful influential member of the media, I fly quite a bit.
 And I've been on airplanes, especially American flights, and I've seen male flight attendants.
 Now I don't know how many of those male flight attendants are male lesbians -- you know...
 (Laughter) **Well, it's a thing.** I mean, there's a -- it's a -- there's a feminist professor down in Tampa who's discovered a male lesbian -- it's ra -- it's a woman victimized by creation trapped in the body of a man and she's trying to -- so you never know how many males are male lesbians.
 But we found at American Airlines, 15 to 20 percent of those flight attendants are men.

-However, of the 22 instances I was able to find in COCA, all but 2 occurred after 2010, and half occurred in the last 2 years.
-Some Language Log commenters pointed out that this usage was common on 30 Rock (indeed, I was able to find [two](https://getyarn.io/yarn-clip/49a35a99-1636-4cb9-abda-8872f987026e) different [instances](https://getyarn.io/yarn-clip/3ff4a4ff-8732-4fa5-875e-8ecf2d786df1) of it in a single episode from 2012), which seems like a plausible vector for its entry into the mainstream.
+However, of the 22 instances of predicative *a thing* I was able to find in COCA, all but 2 occurred after 2010, and half occurred in the last 2 years.
+Some Language Log commenters pointed out that this usage was common on *30 Rock* (indeed, I was able to find [two](https://getyarn.io/yarn-clip/49a35a99-1636-4cb9-abda-8872f987026e) different [instances](https://getyarn.io/yarn-clip/3ff4a4ff-8732-4fa5-875e-8ecf2d786df1) of it in a single episode from 2012), which seems like a plausible vector for its entry into the mainstream.

 So sure, Tonya Harding's ex-husband *might* have used this idiom in 1993, but it would have put him on the bleeding edge of linguistic trends (along with Rush Limbaugh).